networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 - `"name"` - Unique id of the setting.
 Used when representing a Setting Value.
 - `"defaultValue"` - Default value of the control.
 Will be sent to the engine on applying changes.

+Certain fields are supported by some of the controls.
+- `"isActive"` - Boolean.
+Marks the control as an active one.
+It means that every change of the control value in the GUI leads to sending a settings request to the Server immediately without waiting for the confirmation with the "Apply" button.
+Results of such requests aren't saved in the Server database, and reaction of the Plugin to such requests shouldn't lead to the actual state change of the Plugin.
+The main purpose of active settings is to give Plugins a way to change the Settings Model and values on-the-fly, providing better user experience to the User.

 The Settings Model itself is a JSON object, which field `"items"` is a JSON array containing top-level Setting Models for individual Settings, and those Settings that support inner Settings (like `GroupBox`) may have them.